To travel to the UK you must prove that you have provable genuine reasons, you can do this by providing proof that:

 You must submit facts about your situation in your native country and the activity you intend to pursue in the United Kingdom.

 Following is information about the documents you may choose to submit in support of your application under the Immigration rules for Visitors.
 This list is incomplete.

 - If you are going to the United Kingdom to engage in activities related to your employment or studies outside the United Kingdom (such as attending business meetings, performing as a musician, or participating in an educational exchange), you may be required to present the following documentation:

-- conditions in your home country, including evidence of your employment or student status, such as employment or enrolment documents.
+- Conditions in your home country, including evidence of your employment or student status, such as employment or enrollment documents

-- a letter on letterhead from your school verifying your enrolment and leave of absence
+- A letter on letterhead from your school verifying your enrollment and leave of absence

 3. If you are a young child (under 18)

 You must present a legal document establishing your link with at least one of your parents or guardians.

 If they are not also applying for a visa, you must provide a copy of the photo page of at least one parent or guardian’s passport, containing their signature and passport number or an alternative official document bearing their signature.

 3.1 If you are not travelling with your parent or legal guardian, you must: